Join WCSO

 MINIMUM REQUIREMENTS

-Recruit deputies must be at least 21 years of age by hire date.
-There are no other age restrictions.
+Must be at least 21 years of age by hire date.

-No domestic violence convictions on record.
-No felony convictions on record.
-Misdemeanor conviction reviewed on a case-by-case basis.
+No felony convictions; misdemeanor convictions will be reviewed on a case-by-case basis.

 HIRING PROCESS

-The Washington County Sheriff’s Office hires jail and patrol deputies four times per year, once per quarter.
-Contact our Recruitment Team for updates on current hiring cycles.
+The Washington County Sheriff’s Office hires jail and patrol deputies continuously.

 Investigators complete a thorough background to determine applicant eligibility.
 This is the most time-consuming aspect of the recruitment process, so clear and responsive communication between the applicant and background investigator is critical.

-Part of the six-month hiring cycle is conducting a job shadow in the jail or ride along with patrol.
-These will be scheduled as you advance in the recruitment process.
+Part of the hiring process includes a job shadow in the jail and a ride along with patrol.
+These will be scheduled as you advance in the hiring process.

 HIRING PROCESS

-The Washington County Sheriff’s Office hires jail and patrol deputies four times per year, once per quarter.
-Contact our Recruitment Team for updates on current hiring cycles.
+The Washington County Sheriff’s Office hires jail and patrol deputies continuously.

 Investigators complete a thorough background to determine applicant eligibility.
 This is the most time-consuming aspect of the recruitment process, so clear and responsive communication between the applicant and background investigator is critical.